-William Swanson's unwritten rules of management is full of pithy advice.
-Swanson is the Chairman and CEO of Raytheon.
+William Swanson’s unwritten rules of management is full of pithy advice.
+Swanson is the former chairman and CEO of Raytheon Company.

 Originally a part of a presentation to engineers and scientists at Raytheon, someone asked him to write his rules down.

 Thankfully he listened, the result is Swanson’s Unwritten Rules of Management.

 In The Unwritten Rules of Management, Swanson elaborates on these rules with a paragraph or two.